 Even the fussiest child won't turn down a smoothie rich in strawberries nutrition facts.

 There are not many of us not battling with raised cholesterol, and we know that it means increased risk of heart disease and stroke.
-Oats is the number one SUPER FOOD for reducing cholesterol.
-I eat oats EVERY morning for breakfast.
-You should too, if you have a cholesterol problem.
+A porridge or muesli made from steel-cut oats is the number one super-food for reducing LDLs.
+I eat them every morning for breakfast.
+You should too, if you have a problem and have to take statins.

-Some protein for breakfast is vital if you don't want to be feeling weak and trembly at eleven o'clock.
+Some protein for breakfast is vital if you do not want to be feeling weak and trembly at eleven o'clock.
 That could be, if your cholesterol is good, an egg or yoghurt.
-Personally, I confess to being odd, but I love a good scoop of home made hummus, made with this authentic hummus recipe, with my muesli, rather than an egg.
-That's why my cholesterol taken last week was 4.2 mmol/l (about 160 mg/dl).
+Personally, I confess to being odd, but I love a good scoop of homemade hummus, made from our authentic recipe, with my muesli.

 |RAW OJ + PULP||STRAWBERRIES||Apple||Banana|